5AUL-R/ECEN_430_Tutorials/README.md

 ```
 $ rostopic pub toggle_led std_msgs/Empty --once
 ```
-You should see the LED blink every time you send a message
+You should see the LED blink every time you send a message.

 Make sure you fully understand how this is working before continuing to part two.